mchakravarty/macos-toolchain-finder/README.md

-# macos-toolchain-finder
+# Language Toolchain Finder for macOS

-Command line tool that searches for language toolchains on macOS
+Command line tool that searches for language toolchains on macOS.